iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.6.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 5 reviews"/>
 </p>

+> Great Help!<br> :date: __2021-03-23 13:40:00__

+> Was caring and listened to what I had to say.
+Was professional and gave precise instructions and information about what she was doing for me and what I needed to do as well.<br> :date: __2021-03-22 15:56:11__

 > Love this.
 Saves time and money.
 Every experience has been exceptional.<br> :date: __2021-03-20 17:42:08__

 > Real convenient.
 Thanks!<br> :date: __2021-03-17 16:36:08__